sponiro/gradle-nar-plugin/README.md

 A gradle plugin to create nar files for [Apache nifi](http://nifi.apache.org).

 ## Installation
-To use the plugin, add the bintray repository to your script:
+To use the plugin, add the bintray repository to your script and add the plugin dependency:

 ```groovy
 buildscript {